All 9 Sherlock Holmes Books in Order

 Sherlock Holmes Books in Order

 To save your confusion and give you the best reading experience of the Holmes series, we’ve taken both the publication and chronological order into account and formed what we believe to be the most effective list of the Sherlock Holmes books in order.
-Discover our list of all nine volumes below:
+Discover our list of all nine volumes below.

 Starting off easy, A Study in Scarlet is undeniably the first instalment in the Sherlock Holmes series.
 The novel marks the beginning of many illustrious adventures for Holmes and Doctor Watson.